 If the motto has been “live and let sleep” then at this point you’ll begin looking for ways to get your baby to sleep because their extreme drowsiness will begin to be a thing of the past.

-1. Swaddle from Day One.
+1. Swaddle from the beginning

 I swaddled from the first day in the hospital until I weaned them months later.
 I never gave them an option to “like it” or “not like it”